OpenGATE/Gate/docs/source_and_particle_management.rst

 Dedicated branches
 ~~~~~~~~~~~~~~~~~~

-For this source are enable 3 additional branches in **Hits** tree:
+For this source 3 additional branches in **Hits** tree  are provided :

-* **gammaType** - describes what type of gamma is
+* **gammaType** - describes the type of the gamma

-* **sourceType** - describes from which source is emitted gamma
+* **sourceType** - describes the source type

 * **decayType** - describes from which decay channel of positronium is emitted gamma

-Type of value for all three branches is int.
-Meaning of values in each branch is described in the below tables.
+Int is a type of value stored in all three branches .
+Meaning of values in each branch is described in the tables below

 .. table:: Description of values in gammaType branch
    :widths: auto